sucofunk/SUCOFUNKey/doc/manual.md

     Adds a MIDI Out message.
 You can adjust the MIDI parameters Velocity, Channel and Note with ENCODERS1..3.
     To send a corresponding Note Off, you need to send the exact same Note/Channel combination with a Velocity of zero.
 If the velocity is zero, it will be marked with a red X on the grid.

+    CLS
+    Clear Song -> removes everything from the current song.
+You need to confirm that operation with a second hit on CLS.

 Playback behavior